Pax Mangudadatu

 Pakung S. Mangudadatu is a Filipino politician who served as provincial governor of Sultan Kudarat from 2016 to 2019.
 He also served the same post from 1998 to 2007 and was elected Representative of the 1st district of Sultan Kudarat with Tacurong under the administration's Kabalikat ng Malayang Pilipino (Kampi) party in 2007.
-He ran for Mayor in Lutayan, Sultan Kudarat this 2022 with his grandson, the current mayor of Lutayan, Prince Raden Mangudadatu Sakaluran running for Vice Mayor.
+He ran for Mayor in Lutayan, Sultan Kudarat this 2022 with his grandson, Prince Raden Mangudadatu Sakaluran running for Vice Mayor.

 Early life and education

 He was born in Buluan in the Empire Province of Cotabato (now part of Maguindanao del Sur).
 He is the son of Bai Ginandangan Ginabpal and Datu Buto Mangudadatu - the descendant of Sultan Tambilawan, the Brother of Datu Ali and Datu Djimbangan of Rajah Buayan.

 He attended the Buluan Elementary School until his graduation in 1964.
 For his secondary studies, Mangudadatu attended Tacurong Academy in Tacurong and graduated in 1964.
 He pursued a bachelor of science degree on criminology at the Harvardian University in Davao City and obtained his degree in 1967.